th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/tts/nano-tts.md

 - Fast and lightweight
 - Easy to understand
 - Easy to install
-- can not read long text
+- Can read long text

 # Cons
 - The language is not fluid, it sounds really robotic
-- No good pronouncing
+- No good pronunciation
 - No german male voice

 # Install